Kiyoshika/terminal-markup-language/tmlspec.md

 **Attributes:**
 * (required) `callback` - function name to call when user submits. callback function must take a single `string` argument
+* (optional) `fg` - the foreground colour of the input box and text inside it
+  * default value: same as parent node
+* (optional) `bg` - the background colour of the input box
+  * default value: same as parent node
 * (optional) `minLength` - min length of the buffer; prevents user from submitting until this length is reached
   * default value: `1`
 * (optional) `maxLength` - max length of the buffer; prevents user from inputting more characters